emailfacebookinstagrammenutwitterweiboyoutube

 • Financial

-You could also use a risk map format, such as this (will link to the template).
+You could also use a risk map format, such as this.

 Try to avoid confusing the category of risk with the consequence.
 Most risks have a financial consequence, ultimately.